A tale of two cities’ housing crises: Dublin and Berlin | DW | 04.07.2019

 Horror stories from the Dublin housing market abound.
 For renters, the situation is particularly difficult.
 Rents in the city are now among the highest in all of Europe, and rising steadily (see graphics).

-Rents now far exceed what they did at the height of Ireland's economic boom in 2008.
+Rents now far exceed what they did at the height of Ireland's property bubble more than a decade ago.
 They have risen by 37% since then, with prices for two-bedroom apartments in the city now routinely available for more than €2000 ($2257) per month.

 To give an illustration of how unaffordable basic housing has become in the city, a scan through Ireland's biggest property website Daft.ie is instructive.